 COAT DEFENSE Trouble Spot Drying Paste for Horses

-- Relieves itch caused by insect bites, sweet itch, inflammation and cellulitis.
+- Itch horse care caused by insect bites, sweet itch, inflammation and cellulitis.

 Rocky Mountain And Tennessee Walkers